gem-pasteur/macsyfinder/doc/source/user_guide/new_v2.rst

 For those who had designed MacSyFinder's models for Version 1 and would like to carry them for Version 2, here are the changes to consider:

 - the keyword "system" was changed:
-`<system>` ::arrow: `<model>`
+  `<system>` ::arrow:: `<model>`
 - the keyword `<system_ref>` was removed.
   For a given systems' package, each gene has to be defined only once in a macsy-model.
   There is no need anymore to reference which model it is from, when used as a component in another system's model.
 - now the version of the macsy-models' type has to be documented as a feature of the "model" keyword, like this: `vers = "2.0"`

-- the following keywords have been replaced (but see :ref:`below<ex2>` for more details): homologs => exchangeables
+- the following keywords have been replaced (but see :ref:`below<ex2>` for more details):

+  * homologs => exchangeables
-analogs => exchangeables
+  * analogs => exchangeables

 .. note::